Our 2018 Dash Cam Recommendations & Top Picks

 Increase the resolution to 1080P via the cog wheel on the bottom right of the clip

-The new BlackVue DR750S-2CH Dash Cam is re-invented successor to the BlackVue DR650S-2CH model.
+The BlackVue DR750S-2CH Dash Cam is re-invented successor to the BlackVue DR650S-2CH model.
 The DR750S-2CH is a higher performing Dash Cam that has been refined and improved to showcase the best features BlackVue currently has to offer.
-The elegance and functionality you expect from BlackVue has been maintained, like inbuilt Wi-Fi, inbuilt GPS and cloud compatibility.
+The elegance and functionality you expect from BlackVue has been maintained, like inbuilt Wi-Fi, inbuilt GPS and cloud compatibility (BYO data).
 The DR750S-2CH also comes with a 2-year manufacturer warranty.

 The most notable improvements and enhancements of the DR750S-2CH include: